Muay Thai is one of the most popular martial arts ever, and it’s used by a lot of fighters of all types. But is Muay Thai effective in MMA?

 Is Muay Thai best for MMA?

 Muay Thai is one of the best martial arts to know for MMA.
-However, because it lacks a grappling component, also knowing wrestling, BJJ, or Judo will be crucial to having a well-rounded set of skills to win in the octagon.
+However, because it lacks a ground combat component, also knowing wrestling, BJJ, or Judo will be crucial to having a well-rounded set of skills to win in the octagon.

 Truth be told, there is no style that can be described as the best for MMA.
 The best fighters employ a variety of styles.
 One moment they’re leveraging MT.